- Center City Campus

 The Thomas Jefferson University Hospital Residency Program in Internal Medicine only accepts applications through the Electronic Residency Application Service (ERAS).
 We cannot process applications received through any other electronic or paper medium.

-- Minimum of three (three) Letters of Recommendation (your Chairman's Letter may be included)
+- Minimum of three (3) Letters of Recommendation

 - Medical College Transcript

 - USMLE Step 1 and Step 2

 - We require U.S. clinical experience in order to be considered for an interview.
 H1 and J1 visas are sponsored.

 * Additional USMLE Information – Internal Medicine interns are required to pass USMLE Step I and Step II.
 Please note that it takes approximately 4-8 weeks for the USMLE Board to release the scores; therefore we advise taking the exam no later than March of the year in which you are starting your internship.

 Important Notes for Applicants

 U.S. Clinical experience is required (observerships are not counted as USCE)